 About the Program

-With every program, activity and interaction our youth staff aims to create meaningful Jewish experiences that will continue to spark their interest and love for Torah, the Jewish People, and themselves!
+With every program, activity and interaction, our youth staff aims to create meaningful Jewish experiences that will continue to spark children’s interest and love for Torah, the Jewish People, and themselves!
 Our Morot are not only educators but also members of the Ner Tamid family.
 Our signature Shabbos and Yom Tov morning groups are exciting, welcoming, and something our youth look forward to week after week.
 Come join us!

 Shabbos and Chag Group schedule: